-Public assets and infrastructure that have the potential to be impacted upon by the development of tourism related infrastructure, if unmitigated, include resources such as public open spaces, parks and recreational areas; services; buildings public and utility infrastructure (electricity, telecommunications, water supply, wastewater infrastructure etc.).
+Public assets and infrastructure that have the potential to be impacted upon by the development of tourism related infrastructure, if unmitigated, include resources such as public open spaces, parks and recreational areas; buildings and services; public utility infrastructure (electricity, qas, telecommunications, water supply, wastewater infrastructure etc.).
 These resources are generally located within the immediate outskirts of urban/suburban areas.